Netlia/documentation/DeviceComunication/DeviceComunication.md

 | 1st byte         | Not used - always 0x1E |
 | 2nd byte - 31st byte | Measured values of temperature and humidity    |

-The device works similarly to the Thermometer described [here](#thermometer).
-The only difference is that it sends temperature and humidity.
-Each measured value has a length of 3 bytes, where the first two bytes determine the temperature and the third byte determines the humidity.
+The device's functionality is identical to that of the Thermometer described [here](#thermometer) with the difference that humidity is measured as well as temperature.
+Each measured value has a length of 3 bytes, where the first two bytes contain the temperature and the third byte contains the humidity.

 The humidity is determined in % and can range from 0-100.